 Accessibility statement

-This accessibility statement applies to the Dorset and Devon & Cornwall Recruitment website
+This accessibility statement applies to the main Devon & Cornwall Multisite website

 This website is run by the Digital Media unit of the Alliance Corporate Communications department for Dorset and Devon & Cornwall Police.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: